Please see the following information related to the evolving COVID-19 emergency as it pertains to Bellflower.

 Bellflower City Hall, Public Safety and Public Works will now allow in-person appointments.
 Starting on Monday, June 22, 2020, facilities will be open to visitors with appointments or in need of cashiering services.
 The City will be adhering to the L.A.
 County Public Health requirements to ensure the safety of visitors and employees.

-Most city services can still be carried out very effectively over the phone or online, which is encouraged because the COVID-19 pandemic is still with us.
+Most city services can still be carried out effectively over the phone or online, which is encouraged because the COVID-19 pandemic is still with us.

 Those entering city facilities must adhere to a check-in process and submit to safety measures which include temperature checks, wearing a face covering, use of hand sanitizer and keeping social distance.
 Seating, restrooms, and water fountains remain closed.
 If you do not pass the health screening, you will not be allowed to enter City Hall for your safety and the safety of others, but you will be offered a flyer of city services you can conduct over the phone or online.